-- Rail – The nearest railway station is Rishikesh (295 km away).
+- Train – The nearest railway station is Rishikesh (295 km away).

-- Road – One has to take a bus from New Delhi to Haridwar or Rishikesh, from where the state transport buses are available to Badrinath.
+- Road – One can take a bus from New Delhi to Haridwar or Rishikesh.

-- Adi Badri: It is the second among the ‘Sapt Badri’ temples.
-When Badrinath temple remains closed due to extremities in weather, devotees worship Lord Vishnu in Adi Badri temple.
-Moreover, the sanctum of the temple has an image of Lord Vishnu which is 1 metre high and has been carved out of black stone.
+- Adi Badri: It is the 2nd among the ‘Sapt Badri’ temples.
+When Badrinath temple closes for winters, devotees worship Lord Vishnu in Adi Badri temple.
+The sanctum of the temple has an idol of Lord Vishnu which is 1 meter high.
+It has been carved out of black stone.

-- Bhavishya Badri: It is the fourth among the ‘Sapt Badri’ temples.
-According to beliefs, Lord Badri will take abode in Bhavishya Badri at the end of Kaliyuga.
-Even the name of the place literally translates to ‘Future Badri’, implying that it will be the future residence of Lord Badri.
+- Bhavishya Badri: It is the 4th among the ‘Sapt Badri’ temples.
+According to belief, Lord Badri will take abode in Bhavishya Badri at the end of Kaliyuga.
+The name of the place means ‘Future Badri’ implying that it will be the future residence of Lord Badri.

-- Yogadhyan Badri: It is the fifth among the ‘Sapt Badri’ temples.
-As per mythology, the Pandavas were born here, and Pandu attained salvation and died here.
+- Yogadhyan Badri: It is the 5th among the ‘Sapt Badri’ temples.
+As per mythology, the Pandavas were born here and Pandu achieved moksha here.
 Yogadhyan Badri has a bronze image of Lord Vishnu.
-Devotees believe that Pandu installed this image, which is depicted to be meditating (Dhyan).
-Hence, the name of the shrine comes from the posture of the image, and it is popular as ‘Yoga-dhyan’ Badri.
+Devotees believe that Pandu installed this image.
+The image shows the Badri meditating (dhyana).
+Hence, the name of the shrine comes to be known as ‘Yoga-dhyan’ Badri.

-- Dhyan Badri: It is the sixth among the ‘Sapt Badri’ temples.
-It has an Image of Lord Vishnu which Urvarishi established.
-This image of Vishnu has four arms, made of black stone and in a meditatative posture.
+- Dhyan Badri: It is the 6th among the ‘Sapt Badri’ temples.
+It has an Image of Lord Vishnu which Urvashi established.
+This image of Vishnu has four arms, made of black stone.
+It is also in a meditative posture.

-- Ardha Badri: It is the seventh among the ‘Sapt Badri’ temples.
-In comparison to other temples, the idol of Lord Vishnu here is smaller.
+- Ardha Badri: It is the 7th among the ‘Sapt Badri’ temples.
+In comparison to other temples, the idol of Lord Vishnu is smaller here.